vandanasinghyadav/Music-Store/README.md

 # Music-Store
 📌 Project Overview :

-This project focuses on analyzing an Online Music Store database using SQL to generate business insights.
-The database contains information about customers, tracks, playlists, invoices, employees, genres, artists, and more.
-The goal is to answer important business questions using SQL queries and help the store understand user behavior, sales trends, and growth opportunities.
+-This project focuses on analyzing an Online Music Store database using SQL to generate business insights.
+-The database contains information about customers, tracks, playlists, invoices, employees, genres, artists, and more.
+-The goal is to answer important business questions using SQL queries and help the store understand user behavior, sales trends, and growth opportunities.

 🧠 Objectives :

-1. Explore the structure and contents of the music store database.
+-Explore the structure and contents of the music store database.

-2. Write SQL queries to extract useful insights.
+- Write SQL queries to extract useful insights.

-3. Analyze customer behavior, top-selling tracks, and geographic trends.
+-Analyze customer behavior, top-selling tracks, and geographic trends.

-4. Support business decisions through data-driven findings.
+- Support business decisions through data-driven findings.

 🛠️ Database and Tools :

-- SQL (Structured Query Language).
+- SQL (Structured Query Language)

-PostgreSQL
+-PostgreSQL

-DB Browser for  PgAdmin 4
+-DB Browser for  PgAdmin 4

-Git & GitHub for version control and sharing
+-Git & GitHub for version control and sharing

 📂 Database Schema

 The database consists of the following key tables:

-customers

-invoices

-invoice_items

-tracks

-albums

-artists

-genres

-employees

-playlists
+-customers

+-invoices

+-invoice_items

+-tracks

+-albums

+-artists

+-genres

+-employees

+-playlists